Your Time-Focus Should Change While Starting A Business

 Now, couple those facts with the latest statistics that show more than 20% of small businesses fail in the very first year and nearly 50 percent of small startups fail within the first five years (Bureau of Labor Statistics, 2021).
 Business failure isn’t something you want to think about when you start a business.

-But if you want your startup to succeed, you need to know and avoid the common reason why businesses fail…lack of critical thinking focus…trying to do everything all at once.
-This is why an entrepreneur should follow a strict procedure for starting a business…vetting the business model concept >>> develop a business plan based upon the vetting research >>> implementation of smart goals of the business plan >>> update the business plan each year.
+But if you want your startup to succeed, you need to know and avoid the common reason why businesses fail … lack of critical thinking focus … trying to do everything all at once.
+This is why an entrepreneur should follow a strict procedure for starting a business … validate the business model concept using the vetting process >>> transition from a vetted concept to a full-blown business operation by following the key startup execution stage steps >>> communicate, as needed, the organization’s expectations to investors, lenders, BODs, employees, customers and yourself >>> update the business planning periodically.
 The reason for following this strict process procedure is so that the entrepreneur can focus their time when it is important on product market fit, distribution building, and then organizational development.

 During the startup vetting business model concept process, the time focus should always be on determining if there’s a market for the product offering that is large enough to be profitable.
 Keep in mind that “everyone” isn’t a market.
 The market must be an identifiable target group that can be reached with the marketing dollars and resources available to the entrepreneur.
 The search for product-market fit starts during the vetting process.